Nikon D1 vs Panasonic ZS200

 Studio photographers will appreciate that the Nikon D1 (unlike the ZS200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The ZS200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D1 was succeeded by the Nikon D1X.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Nikon D1 and the Panasonic ZS200?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.